lmc2179/lmc2179.github.io/drafts/sympy.md

 # Symbolic Differentiation: Finding the maximum of a response surface model

+Imagine you are the editor of an email newsletter for an ecommerce company.
+You currently send out newsletters with two types of content, in the hopes of convinncing customers to spend more with your business.
+You've just run an experiment where you change the frequency at which newsletters of each type are sent out.

+You'd like to know: based on your experiment data, what frequency of email sends will maximize revenue?

+$r(x, y) = \alpha + \beta_x x + \beta_y y + \beta_{x2} x^2 + \beta_{y2} y^2 + \beta_{xy} xy$

 what value of the inputs maximizes the output?

 set partials df/dx and df/dy to zero, solve for x and y